- Epithet = of Puerto Rico. Genus = tooth + made from bark.

 - Eastern North America from North Dakota to Florida.
 Absent or rare in the Northeast and Canada.
 From Texas, continues south through Central and South America to Southern Brazil.

 - Rare.
-The first identified collection was found on an IMA foray in May 2018, DuPage County.
-The second collection was found a week later in McHenry County.
+The first and third identified collections were found on IMA forays in May and July 2018 in DuPage County.
+The second and fourth collections were found in McHenry County.
 There are nine specimens on MyCoPortal from western and southern Illinois.

 - Puerto Rico.